-WARNING: Double wall "Class A" insulated stack must be used through any building penetration and for any exterior stack.
+WARNING: UL "Class A" All Fuel Approved to 2100°F Chimney (UL - 103 HT Approved) must be used through any building penetration and for any exterior stack.
 Unapproved stack material and/or installation can create a fire hazard.
 Contact Clean Energy Heating Systems, LLC to purchase approved stack material for your installation.